engnadeau/pybotics/.github/ISSUE_TEMPLATE.md

 ## Actual Behavior
 <!--
-Please explain what actually occured in contrast to expectations.
+Please explain what actually occurred in contrast to expectations.

 Tracebacks (formatted in code blocks) are appreciated.
 -->